 On 16 December 2018, TU Dortmund University celebrated its 50th anniversary with two illustrious events.
 At noon, H.E.
 Donald Tusk, President of the European Council, was awarded an honorary doctorate by TU Dortmund University.
 In the evening, more than 1,000 guests celebrated the university’s 50th anniversary at a festive ceremony in the Dortmund Concert Hall.

 More than 700 participants were guests at the award ceremony in the Audimax of TU Dortmund University on Sunday morning.
 By conferring an honorary doctorate on Donald Tusk on its anniversary day, President Prof. Dr. Ursula Gather emphasised in her welcoming speech that TU Dortmund University is once again underscoring its own commitment to European values such as freedom, truth and a sense of community.
 Professor Süssmuth said that the honorary doctorate sends a “powerful signal” in a time when the commitment to freedom and cooperation in Europe seems to be under attack.

-TU Dortmund University awarded the honorary doctorate upon the initiative of the Faculty of Human Sciences and Theology in the discipline of political science.
+TU Dortmund University awarded the honorary doctorate upon the initiative of the Faculty of Humanities and Theology in the discipline of political science.
 As the laudations emphasise, Donald Tusk combines active political engagement with value-based reflection; his biography thus unites political practice and scientific insight.
 His political activity, moreover, sustainably influences the European debate in political science on issues such as the process of European integration.

 President Tusk thanked TU Dortmund University for the honorary doctorate: “I am proud and I am moved by this special distinction,” he said.